-Helaman 11–13 covers 14 years of Nephite history in which the people passed through a cycle of righteousness and wickedness.
+Helaman 11–13 covers 14 years of Nephite history in which the people passed through a repeated cycle of righteousness and wickedness.

 Because of their pride, the people refused to repent of their wickedness.
 Nephi sealed the heavens, causing a drought and famine.
 The drought and famine humbled the people, and they repented and turned to the Lord.
 Because they did not choose to be humble, the people began to easily forget the Lord their God until they were brought to a realization of how much they needed His help.